SeryioGonzalez/Azure_IoT_Lab/notification/README.md

 In this lab you will learn how to

-* Create logic app to be able to send email notifications
+* Create logic app to be able to send twitter tweets

 * Create Event Grid